ThorxNxEriksen/ml_ops_02476/reports/README.md

 >
 > Answer:

---- (Write more about our approach to this!)
+Our approach was to follow the general guidelines of PEP8, and to write comments in the code where necessary.
+We coded with the goal in mind that the other team members would be able to understand and continue working on our cod.
 In larger projects, these concepts are greatly important for maintaining consistency and scalability.
 They help ensure that all developers follow the same coding practices, making the codebase easier to understand and work with.
 When a new developer joins the project, having clear and consistent practices allows them to quickly learn how to contribute without confusion, regardless of who is guiding their onboarding.
 Similarly, if a developer leaves the project, these practices make it easier for others to pick up and continue their work.
 By promoting uniformity and clarity, these concepts reduce misunderstandings and make the project more manageable for everyone involved.

 ## Version control